-- He convinced the villain in the Doom Patrol series to drop his plan, 'cause the book was being cancelled and there was no hope for him to see how it ended.
+- He ends Keith Giffen's run on Doom Patrol by telling the villain to drop his plan, 'cause the book was being cancelled and there was no hope for him to see how it ended.

 - Heel–Face Turn: He started off as a supervillain and decided to become a superhero.

 - Ignored Expert: Parodied with Brum-El (a parody of Superman father, Jor-El).
 Brum-El was not a scientist, just The Dandy in a very advanced civilization, and instead of saving his family, he chose to save his wardrobe.
 Again, when his planet failed to be destroyed, he was just mocked and left naked.

 - Interactive Narrator: In one of Keith Giffen and Robert Loren Fleming's stories, the story's villain plans, after attacking the heroes, to go after the narrator for an egregious pun.

 - Intrepid Reporter: In the New 52.

 - In-Universe Factoid Failure: When he first met Supergirl, he assumed his pal Superman must have been turned into a girl by Red Kryponite and desperately needed his help, despite Supergirl being quite famous by this point.